 WellConnect is a tele-counseling service paid for by Stetson University provide 24/7 crisis support to students.
 When utilizing WellConnect, students are able to speak a Licensed Clinician from any location at any time.
 WellConnect is not a hotline and coordinates with Student Counseling Services to ensure that follow-up is provided.

 During peak times of the semester when counselor availability may be limited, students may be referred to WellConnect with a follow-up appointment with Student Counseling Services staff within 24-72 hours.

 Other Services Offered

-There may be times when a student may benefit from or wish to work with on- or off-campus resources, which may include tutoring and writing support with Academic Success, formal testing (e.g., AD/HD, learning disability, etc.), working with an outside counselor or psychiatrist, etc. In these cases, Student Counseling Services may refer students to on-campus resources or provide local resources which students may utilize.
+There may be times when a student may benefit from or wish to work with on- or off-campus resources, which may include tutoring and writing support with Academic Success, formal testing (e.g., AD/HD, learning disability, etc.), working with an outside counselor or psychiatrist, etc. In these cases, Student Counseling Services may refer students to on-campus resources or provide local resources that students may utilize.